 The award-winning Spurgeons Invisible Walls service has supported almost 40,000 visitors through our visitors centre and 9,200 children through our play area that is open during prison visits.
 The service has supported approximately 1,750 fathers in custody through casework.

 Invisible Walls has won praise from Lord Farmer, whose Review stressed the importance of strengthening prisoners' family ties in the prevention of reoffending and intergenerational crime.

 A gift of £36 could help us support more Dads like Phil through 1:1 work, bringing families together, keeping families together.

-Your support can help strengthen families, protect children, and restore hope this Christmas.
+Your support can help strengthen families, protect children, and restore hope.
 Thank You.